About Discuss Data

 Prof. Dr. Heiko Pleines (FSO Bremen)

-Prof. Dr. Heiko Pleines is the head of the project.
-He also supervises the curators of the platform.
+Prof. Dr. Heiko Pleines is the head of the project and curator for opinion poll and elite data.

 Felix Herrmann (FSO Bremen)